KTH-Nek5000/UQit/docs/source/index.rst

 Contact
 -------
-I would appreciate to hear your comments, ideas, and feedbacks about :code:`UQit`.
+We would appreciate to hear your comments, ideas, and feedbacks about :code:`UQit`.
-In case there is a bug, please feel free to open an issue on Git.
+In case there is a bug, please feel free to open an issue on `Github`.

 .. toctree::